Daniel P. Franke, Ph.D.

 - Paleography: English Court Hands, Gothic scripts, Papal and Imperial scripts

-Main Teaching Competency: History of the Middle Ages, England, Germany, Crusades, Medieval Christianity and Religious Experience; Military History; Western Civilization, World Civilization surveys.
+Main Teaching Competency: Medieval History, with a particular focus on England, Germany, the Crusades, and Medieval Christianity; Early Modern Europe; Military History; Western Civilization and World Civilization surveys.

-Secondary Teaching Competency: Pre-modern Women and Gender; Early Modern Europe; Pre-modern Jewish History; Modern Europe, Germany, Britain; the World Wars.
+Secondary Teaching Competency: Pre-modern Women and Gender; Classical Islamic Civilization; the Atlantic World; Pre-modern Jewish History; Modern Europe; the World Wars.

 - United States Military Academy, 2012-2015